 Pray to be a Patient Mom

 And we urge you, brothers and sisters, warn those who are idle and disruptive, encourage the disheartened, help the weak, be patient with everyone.1 Thessalonians 5:14 NIV

 Never underestimate the power of prayer.
 God gives good gifts to His children.
 He will answer your prayer for patience.

 It might get hard before it gets easy.
 Because, we learn through trials.
 But, every single time that we stop, pray, remain calm, and give it to God, we are growing.

-Dear God, please give me the heart of a patient mom.
+Dear God, I feel sometimes like I have not patience as a parent.
+Please give me the heart of a patient mom.
 Forgive me for my lack of patience and for not thinking you can change me in this area.
 Show me how to be still and pray before I react.
 Help me to trust that you are working in me even when I fail.
 Let patience have its perfect work in me so that I might show my children love, self-control, and a mom who wants to be like Jesus.
 Amen.

 These are some thoughts straight from the scriptures below that will help us as mothers slow down and be sure that our responses and words are patient.

 - Be in control.
 In the middle of chaos, when tempted to lose it, simply walk away.
 Find a quiet space.
 Take a deep breath.
 Don’t engage until you are certain you have control of your emotions.

 - Invite the Lord in.
 Pray.
 Invite God to intervene in your heart and the heart of your child.
 Admit you need His help.